dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/21
+Are there any good developer surveys about pull-request preferences?
+Something like the range between "I do PRs with myself" and "PRs is a waste" with breakdown by various attributes.
+(Asking to learn how much of a minority I am, or maybe not.)

 #### 2024/06/18
 Code editors usually have actions to navigate up/down functions but what about "paragraphs"?
 Which could mean a bunch of statements without empty lines or braces between them.
 Or maybe big enough bulks of expressions? 🤔